By Breastfeeding Expert Clare Byam-Cook

-It is very common for mothers to worry that if they give their breastfed baby even one bottle they will create ‘nipple-teat confusion’ and ruin breastfeeding forever.
+It is very common for mothers to worry that if they give their breastfed baby even one bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) they will create ‘nipple-teat confusion’ and ruin breastfeeding forever.

 This is a great shame as this ‘all-or-nothing’ approach will often cause a mother to give up breastfeeding earlier than she wants, particularly in the early days when she might be having common breastfeeding problems such as sore nipples or a low milk supply.

-It is far better for these mothers to give themselves temporary respite by offering their baby a bottle than to give up breastfeeding altogether.
+It is far better for these mothers to give themselves temporary respite by offering their baby a bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) than to give up breastfeeding altogether.

-And, not only do I think it is fine to give the occasional bottle of expressed milk (or formula when needed), but I also think it can enhance the whole breastfeeding experience by allowing others such as Dad to get involved with the feeding.
+And, not only do I think it is fine to give the occasional bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) of expressed milk (or formula when needed), but I also think it can enhance the whole breastfeeding experience by allowing others such as Dad to get involved with the feeding.

 Returning to work is another time when combination feeding might be better than giving up breastfeeding completely.
 There are many different ways that mothers can do this and much of it will depend on her milk supply and work schedule.